Is there any preference between a street address and a PO Box?

 Malta, MT 59538

-This address has both a valid address in the first address line and a valid address in the second address line.
+This address is valid in both the first and second address lines.
 Since both are valid, and the physical address is listed first, the letter will be delivered to the physical address.
 (Disagree because Pub.
 28 says otherwise?
 Take a look at our reasoning.)

 How to get the post office to deliver something to your PO Box instead of your physical address